 h.
 Defendant's Waiver of Notice of Intent

-As you can see, there are many forms requiring accurate completion.
-That’s why engaging a divorce lawyer can help eliminate obstacles and make the divorce proceedings more streamlined.
+Needless to say, many forms require accurate completion.
+That's why engaging a divorce lawyer can help eliminate obstacles and make the divorce proceedings more streamlined.

 How Long Does It Take to Get Divorced?